DaveTCode/nes-emulator-rust/README.md

 - APU is only partially complete (no DMC) and does not yet output audio (no mixer and no provision for sending the samples anywhere)
-- Only a few key mappers supported (0, 1, 2, 3, 4, 7, 9)
+- ~600 ROMs without mapper support out of the ~4000 total
 - No support for peripherals beyond a standard NES controller
-- Support only provided for NTSC device
+- Support only provided for NTSC timings
+- No optimisation.
+It runs at >60fps on my development machine so no rush to optimise.

 ## Architecture

-There are many rust emulators, this one differs slightly in that it is entirely compile time checked code, it contains no unsafe blocks (except those in dependencies) and no Rc<RefCell<>> for runtime checking.
+There are many rust NES emulators, this one differs slightly in that it is entirely compile time checked code, it contains no unsafe blocks (except those in dependencies) and no Rc<RefCell<>> for runtime checking.
 This is achieved through the following architecture: